Faraja17/faq-accordian-card/README.md

 # Frontend Mentor Challenge: FAQ Accordion Card

-Descripton: My challenge wass to build out the given FAQ accordion card and get it looking as close to the design as possible.
+Descripton: My challenge was to build out the given FAQ accordion card and get it looking as close to the design as possible.

 My users should be able to: